Biden budget lifts restriction of D.C. using local funds for abortions, keeps ban on marijuana sales

 White House spokespeople did not immediately respond to a request for comment Friday about Biden’s decision to keep the D.C. marijuana rider in place.

 Mayor Muriel E. Bowser (D) in February proposed the Safe Cannabis Sales Act of 2021, in anticipation of the city being able to launch its own marijuana industry.
-The bill would legalize recreational marijuana dispensaries, require automatic expungement of criminal records for certain marijuana convictions and distributing marijuana sales tax revenue to certain wards and programs to help disadvantaged residents.
+The bill would legalize recreational marijuana dispensaries, require automatic expungement of criminal records for certain marijuana convictions and distribute marijuana sales tax revenue to certain wards and programs to help disadvantaged residents.